isleyva/Meta-Chat/README.md

 Meta-chat
-Meta-chet is a web application built with Next.js and TypeScript, that uses Redis for caching.
+Meta-chat is a web application built with Next.js and TypeScript, that uses Redis for caching.
 It provides a simple user interface for managing tasks.

 Installation
 To run Meta-chat on your local machine, follow these steps: